 This stamp reads “GAILLARD 81 FAUG ST DENIS PARIS” with no enclosing oval.
 I think this is an early Gaillard mark, likely pre-1890s: the stamp has no oval enclosure and the pan itself has an early flat-profile cast iron handle.
 This could be a stamp during the A. Gaillard or Gaillard fils era, 1873 to 1892 or so.

 This stamp reads “GAILLARD 81 FAUBG ST Denis Paris.”
-Stylistically, this is similar in its typography with the Gaillard stamp (tentatively pre-1890s) I put first in this table.
+Stylistically, this is similar in its typography with the Gaillard stamp (tentatively pre-1890s) above.

 This is the style of stamp on Stephen Whalen’s 46cm rondeau.
 I think that pan (and this stamp) are from right at the end of the dovetailing era and the beginning of the machine press era, 1890s to 1900s.